ohduran/ohduran.github.io/_posts/2018-10-19-how-to-read-a-book.md

 ---
 layout: post
-title:  "'How to read a book' by Mortimer Adler and Charles Van Doren"
+title:  "'How to read a book' by Mortimer Adler & Charles Van Doren"
 date:   2018-10-19 15:00:00 +0100
 categories: booknotes
 tags: language performance